Gehenna (Millennium): Plot

-In San Francisco, a group of young men drive to an abandoned factory, and drug one of their members with LSD, leaving him to be torn apart by what he perceives to be a monster.
+In San Francisco, a group of young men drive to an abandoned factory and drug one of their number with LSD, leaving him to be torn apart by what he perceives to be a monster.
 Later, a large quantity of suspicious ash found in a nearby park is proven to be from human remains.
-A private investigative organisation, the Millennium Group, dispatches offender profiler Frank Black (Lance Henriksen) and colleague Peter Watts (Terry O'Quinn) to investigate the multiple homicide that led to this.
-Black believes that the victims were burnt alive; while chemical analysis of the ash leads the Group to the same factory.
+The Millennium Group dispatches profiler Frank Black (Lance Henriksen) and colleague Peter Watts (Terry O'Quinn) to investigate the multiple homicide that led to this.
+Black believes that the victims were burnt alive.
+Chemical analysis of the ash leads the Group to the factory.

-In Black's home in Seattle, his wife Catherine (Megan Gallagher) confides in policeman Bob Bletcher (Bill Smitrovich) her worry about Black's overprotective nature, fearing he may quit his job if he believes his family to be in danger.
-Catherine does not yet know that a stalker from their past has resurfaced and has been posting polaroids of the family to Black.
-Black has meanwhile been persuaded by his fellow Group member Mike Atkins (Robin Gammell) that his family is in no immediate risk.
+In Black's home in Seattle, Catherine (Megan Gallagher) confides in Lieutenant Bob Bletcher (Bill Smitrovich) her worry about Black's overprotective nature, fearing he may quit his job if he believes his family to be in danger.
+Catherine does not yet know that the stalker whose actions triggered Black's exit from the FBI has resurfaced and mailed Polaroids of the family to Black.
+Meanwhile, Black is persuaded by a fellow Group member, Mike Atkins (Robin Gammell), that his family is in no immediate risk.

 Back in San Francisco, dental records matched to teeth found in the ashes lead to a young immigrant who vanished six months prior, having joined a doomsday cult.
 Elsewhere, this cult is seen operating as telemarketers, working in a large assembly hall as propaganda slogans are projected onto the walls around them.
-One of the members is apprehended by Black, and during his interrogation it becomes clear that the cult, fronting as Gehenna Industries, is brainwashing its terrified members, incinerating those who disobey.
+One of the members is apprehended by Black.
+During the subsequent interrogation it becomes clear that the cult, fronting as Gehenna Industries, is brainwashing its members and incinerating those who disobey.

 Black returns to Seattle, researching Gehenna Industries from his home.
 He uncovers a warehouse address belonging to the cult, which Atkins investigates.
 The warehouse is full of cached weaponry, stockpiled for the cult's doomsday predictions.
 The cult's leader lures Atkins into the industrial microwave which has been used to immolate the victims, but the police arrive in time to save him, having been tipped off by Black that Atkins may be in danger.
 The weapons stockpile allows the police to bring down the cult, but Black is certain that their influence is still a threat.